MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-state.md

 ## Storage layer

-Starting at the backend, where the state information is actually stored, is our *storage layer*.
-This can be thought of as our physical storage, such as in-memory, Azure, or a third party server.
+Starting at the backend, where the state information is actually stored, is the *storage layer*.
+This can be thought of as your physical storage, such as in-memory, Azure, or a third party server.

 The Bot Framework SDK includes some implementations for the storage layer: